inderjit303/4bit_CLA_adder_IITH_Hackathon/README.md

 vss = 0V

 ## 4 Bit CLA adder Testbench:
 Fig. 29 shows the testbench set-up for the final 4-bit CLA adder block, with appropriate input pulses acting as inputs for the CLA adder, and supply voltages.
 Further steps after creation and executing testbench results are elaborated in simulation results.
-The various cell created for the design of 4 bit CLA adder are shown in Fig 30
+The various cell created for the design of 4 bit CLA adder are shown in Fig. 30